lorig135/docsstyleguide/Capitalization.md

 Ex.: className attribute, the curl command

 ## Callouts
 Initial cap the first letter of the first word in a callout.
+Ex.
+Alternate connection.

 ## Caption
 Example, Figure, Table
 Initial cap the first letter of each word unless it is a command, a literal, or code properties.
+Ex.: Figure 1.1: Missing Gateway

 ## Features
 I propose using lowercase when referring to a feature.
 Ex: administration connector